FatalBanana1/FatalBanana1/README.md

 ### Hi there 👋 Welcome to FatalBanana's Github!

 - 🔭 I’m currently working on [My Youtube Channel][youtube-url] and Rereadit Project
-- 🌱 I’m currently learning Cloud and Docker
+- 🌱 I’m currently learning Cloud, Docker, and Kubernetes
+- 🤔 Long term interests include CI/CD in DevOps and working with AI and automation
 - 📫 Reach me by email: wasiqnj@gmail.com
-- 🤔 Long term interests include CI/CD in DevOps and working with AI and automation.

 ### **About Me**

 I started my journey through App Academy (Full Stack Software Engineer Course), learning various technologies listed below and more.
 I have enjoyed my experience as a developer so far and love adding more skills to my repertoire.
-Currently working on learning more about Docker, Kubernetes, and the Cloud.

 ### 💻 **Tech Stack**